Skip to content Skip to sidebar Skip to footer

 2. Gender Differences in Sweating

-When comparing men and women, sweat glands are almost the same in quantity, but still, men tend to sweat more, coz men hold more muscle mass, have larger surface area, and are much heavier than their women counterparts.
+When comparing men and women, sweat glands are almost the same in quantity, but still, men tend to sweat more, because men hold more muscle mass, have larger surface area, and are much heavier than their women counterparts.

 3. Sweating and Muscle Mass

-Muscle mass holds a higher resting metabolic rate as compared to fat which means muscles generate more heat than fat though fat is a better insulator.
-Athletes who are fit and muscular may lose more water and body electrolytes due to thermoregulatory sweating.
+Muscle mass does have a higher resting metabolic rate compared to fat.
+This means that muscles burn more calories and generate more heat at rest than fat does, even though fat is a better insulator in terms of retaining body heat.

 4. Sweat Rate